International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 An in-depth description of the Component Certification and its profiles can be found in the [Certification Scheme](./CertificationScheme).
 The Criteria Catalogue for Components can be requested on the [IDSA homepage](https://internationaldataspaces.org/publications/white-papers/).

 ## Certification of other components
-As the Broker, App Store, Clearing House, ParIS and Vocabulary Provider components are at their core also a Connector, the general certification process and assurance levels apply to them as well, in addition to component specific funtional profiles.
-As an example for these profiles, the criteria catalogue "Components-Broker" can be requested from the IDSA for free[^6].
+As the Broker, App Store, Clearing House, ParIS and Vocabulary Provider components are at their core also a Connector, the general certification process and assurance levels apply to them as well, in addition to component specific functional profiles.
+As an example for these profiles, the criteria catalogue "Components-Broker" can be requested on the [IDSA Homepage](https://internationaldataspaces.org/publications/white-papers/).

 [^5]: IDSA White Paper Certification -- Framework for the IDS
     Certification Scheme